rbtylee/tutorial-jsonc/tutorial/parsing5.md

 }
 ```

-Consult the documentation for more details.
+The code should explain itself, but consult the documentation for more details if needed.